-We all have bad parenting habits we know we should break.
+We all have bad parenting habits we need to break.
 See if you can relate to these habits that are too easy to fall into—and how to avoid them.

 I’ve said this so many times to myself.
 I know what I “should” be doing as a parent but I keep repeating the same habits I mean to break.

 And don’t get too down on yourself.
 Below are my bad parenting habits I need to break, and how I plan to break them.

 Not really listening to the kids

 “Oh, wow…” “Uh-huh…” and “That’s so cool…” are some of the should-be-said-more-enigmatically phrases I tell my son.
-Except I’m not paying attention to what he’s telling or showing me.
+Thing is, I’m not paying attention to what he’s telling or showing me.

-I probably had a good excuse: I was cooking, tending to his brothers, cleaning.
+I always a good excuse: I was cooking, tending to his brothers, cleaning.
 Or his topic of conversation makes little sense to me (“The ocean water is this thick,” he might say.
 Huh?).
 And why does he keep interrupting a zillion times an hour?

 Had I kept my mouth shut, my son wouldn’t have been in tears and assumed he had just committed the worst crime on earth.